Travel online to East Coast: Tairāwhiti / Gisborne

 This trip reflects the United Nations Sustainable Development Goals (SDGs), especially Goal 11: SUSTAINABLE CITIES AND COMMUNITIES: Make cities and human settlements inclusive, safe, resilient and sustainable.

-The weather bomb challenge asks you to make, photograph and share your grab-and-go kit in the event of a weather bomb near you.
+The wild weather challenge asks you to make, photograph and share your grab-and-go kit in the event of an extreme weather event near you.